aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/txtloadoptions/_index.md

 ### getExtendToNextSheet() {#getExtendToNextSheet--}

+<b>@deprecated.</b> Please use the 'extendToNextSheet' property instead.
 Whether extends data to next sheet when the rows or columns of data exceed limit.
 Default is false.

 ```javascript
 getExtendToNextSheet() : boolean;